Noah Togiai

-Noah Togiai (born July 6, 1997) is an American professional football tight end.
+Noah Togiai (born July 6, 1997) is a former American professional football tight end.
 He played college football at Oregon State and was signed as an undrafted free agent by the Eagles in 2020.

 College career

 Togiai was a member of the Oregon State Beavers for five seasons.
 As a true freshman he caught 10 passes for 73 yards and one touchdown.
 After the season, Togiai walked-on to Oregon State's basketball team and played in two games before leaving the team in January 2016 in order to focus on football.
 He had four receptions for 31 yards and a touchdown in the first game of his sophomore season against Minnesota before using a medical redshirt after spraining ligaments in his right knee in the following game against Idaho.
 Togiai led the Beavers as a redshirt sophomore 34 receptions and 461 receiving yards with two catches.
 Togiai missed time during his redshirt junior year due to an ankle injury, starting nine games with 77 yard and three touchdowns on 10 receptions.
 As a redshirt senior, he caught 44 passes for 406 yards and three touchdowns and was named honorable mention All-Pac-12 Conference.
 Togiai finished his collegiate career with 102 receptions for 1,048 yards and 10 touchdowns in 44 games played (37 starts).